Regulations Summary and Area Map

 Stormwater Treatment Area 2 (STA 2) is a 9,195 acre constructed wetland designed to reduce phosphorus loading to the northern Everglades and Loxahatchee National Wildlife Refuge.
 The plants inside this constructed wetland are absorbing phosphorus as they grow, eventually depositing much of the nutrient in the soils.
 Previously under agricultural practices for decades, phosphorus from fertilizers and organic soils has been carried into the Everglades by storm runoff, causing a change in the Everglades landscape.
 Too much of this essential nutrient has allowed cattail to invade the River of Grass, reducing the coverage of sawgrass and open water sloughs.
 Unfortunately, cattail does not provide the habitat necessary to support many of the plant and animal species that are unique to the Everglades.
 STA 2 is one of six STAs mandated by the State of Florida’s Everglades Forever Act with a primary goal of reducing the amount of phosphorus that reaches the Everglades ecosystem.
 The numerous levees, water control structures and monitoring equipment within STA 2 are critical to the success of the phosphorus control program.
 Any damage to these facilities as a result of public access could restrict the continued public use of STA 2.

 This waterfowl hunting area is a cooperative effort of the South Florida Water Management District and Florida Fish and Wildlife Conservation Commission in order to provide additional opportunities for recreation on public lands in South Florida.
+A portion of the lands within this area were purchased in cooperation with the U.S. Department of the Interior.

 These agencies and the Department of Interior prohibit discrimination by race, color, nationality, age, sex, or handicap.
 If you believe you have been discriminated against in any program, activity, or facility of this agency, write to: Florida Fish and Wildlife Conservation Commission, 620 South Meridian Street, Tallahassee, FL 32399-1600; or to Office of Human Relations, USFWS, Dept. of Interior, Washington D.C.
 20240.